-COMPETITIVE SEALED PROPOSALS CONSTRUCTION MANAGEMENT-AT-RISK DESIGN-BUILD NTRACTS Neither state law nor the contract requires competitive bidding of subcontractors.
-However, both require Good Faith Efforts at obtaining, tracking and reporting HUB participation.
-The CM is required to follow the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive bids for Cost of Work and for providing a Good Faith Effort on HUB participation.
-The DB is required to follow the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive bids for Cost of Work and for providing a Good Faith Effort on HUB participation.
-SUBCONTRA - General Contractor procures and manages subcontracts based on complete construction documents.
+COMPETITIVE SEALED PROPOSALS CONSTRUCTION MANAGEMENT-AT-RISK DESIGN-BUILD SUBCONTRACTS Neither state law nor the contract requires competitive bidding of subcontractors.
+However, both require Good Faith Efforts at obtaining, tracking and reporting HUB participation. trequires competitive of subcontractors. er, both require Good fforts at obtaining, g and reporting HUB attoin. the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive bids for Cost of Work and for providing a Good Faith Effort the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Education and Texas Government Codes) for soliciting competitive to the Contract (as required by Texas Education and Texas Education The DB is required to follow the Contract (as required by Texas Education and Texas Government Codes) for soliciting competitive bids for Cost of Work and for providing a Good Faith Effort on HUB participation.
+SUBC General Contractor procures and manages subcontracts based on complete construction documents.
 The CM typically procures and manages subcontracts on bid packages based on 100% signed and sealed construction documents.
 The DB typically procures and manages subcontracts on bid packages based on 100% signed and sealed construction documents.